 - Download the PowerShell script to ENABLE the first wave of customers (Script is available in the above link) – SKIP THIS STEP – NOT Required NOW.

 - Run the PowerShell Launch from an elevated command prompt (local admin access) PS Command – “EnableFastUpdateRing1702.ps1 <SiteServer_Name | SiteServer_IP>” – SKIP THIS STEP – NOT Required NOW

 - Force a check for the update.
 Go to \Administration\Overview\Cloud Services\Updates and Servicing and click “Check for Updates.”
 You may need to try “Check for Updates” more than once if the package is not downloaded on the first try.

 - Wait for some time.
 DMP Downloader component will start the Download via SCCM CB 1606 updates and Servicing channel (DMPdownloader.log for more details)

 - SCCM CB 1702 Prerequisites check

-- Once installation is completed on CAS server then, automatic SCCM CB 1702 upgrade process will kick in for child Primary servers as per the service windows scheduled on the respective primary server
+- Once installation is completed on the CAS server then, the automatic SCCM CB 1702 upgrade process will kick in for child Primary servers as per the service windows scheduled on the respective primary server.

-As you can see in the above screen capture the SCCM/ConfigMgr CB 1702 is already downloaded and available for the upgrade process on my SCCM primary server.
-Download process of SCCM CB 1702 still has some challenges and there is here is some room for improvement.
+As you can see in the above screen capture, the SCCM/ConfigMgr CB 1702 is already downloaded and available for the upgrade process on my SCCM primary server.
+The download process of SCCM CB 1702 still has some challenges, and there is here is some room for improvement.

 The SCCM CB 1702 download was stuck in downloading state for a long time.
 I had to restart the SMS Executive service to make the “in-console” 1702 update to an available state.
 Right-click on the Configuration Manager 1702 update and Install.